Health Systems Summer Institute

 • Use systems science approaches in health systems.

-The new Health Systems Summer Institute provides early- and mid-career public health professionals the skills necessary to address key health systems issues of today.
-The Institute is also a great opportunity for part-time MPH and other Hopkins students and fellows to learn a valuable set of skills in an in-demand, and rapidly growing field of public health.
+The Health Systems Summer Institute provides early- and mid-career public health professionals with cutting-edge skills in a variety of global health topics.
+The Institute is also a great opportunity for part-time MPH and other Hopkins students and fellows to learn a valuable set of skills in an in-demand and rapidly growing field of public health.

 - measure the burden of disease

 - monitor and evaluate health programs

 - use systems science approaches in health systems